gerard-ricardo/blog/README.md

 # blog
-This is a repository for code kept on my blog gfricardo
+This is a repository for code kept on my blog gfricardo.com